Ireland Rental Car Insurance: What is CDW Coverage and Why Do I Need It?

 Put very simply, CDW coverage limits your liability for material damage to the vehicle.

 I prefer to rent with Irish Car Rentals.
-Their rental rates are very competitive and Super Damage Waiver (CDW Excess) can be added when you book online – no cash out of hand when you pick up the car and you are paying in your local currency, so no conversion fees.
+Their rental rates are very competitive and Vehicle Excess (SCDW) can be added when you book online – no cash out of hand when you pick up the car and you'll be on your way quicker.

-I also compare costs with Auto Europe which will also allow you to add Super CDW when you reserve your vehicle.
+I also compare costs with Auto Europe, which will also allow you to add Super CDW when you reserve your vehicle, and Discover Cars, which offers its own 3rd party insurance options.

-What About Credit Card Insurance Coverage for Car Rental in Ireland?
+How to Use Credit Card Insurance Coverage for Car Rental in Ireland

-Certain credit cards offer collision damage cover for the driver, however most VISA, Mastercard, and American Express card issuing companies in the USA have withdrawn coverage for car rental in the Republic of Ireland.
-A few Canadian issued credit cards also offer coverage.
+Certain credit cards offer collision damage cover for the driver, however most VISA, Mastercard, and American Express card issuing companies in the North America have withdrawn coverage for car rental in the Republic of Ireland.

 If the customer wishes to use their credit card to cover collision damage, they must first waive CDW when reserving their rental car, then obtain a current Letter of Authorization from the credit card company.
 This letter must be presented at the time of rental in order to waive the CDW/CDI coverage.
 Client should note that theft insurance may not be included.